TopBiketoursPortugal/TopBikeToursPortugal/content/pages/about/index.en.md

     name: Miguel Babo
     role: Guide
   - bio: >-
-      My name is Telmo.
-I'm 26 years old, born in Guimarães, and have been living in Porto for 4 years.
+      Telmo, Born in Guimarães in 1997, and have been living in Porto for 4 years.
 My academic journey led me to explore Sports Sciences.

       Moreover, cycling has been a constant in my life as long as I can remember, and biking through the city has allowed me to discover new places in a unique way.
 This connection with physical activity and exploration has led me to reflect on the richness of experiences that the world offers.